d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         to inherit user-set hooks and modifications, but careful consideration is required to make sure `sweeprolog-mode' overrides all conflicting `prolog-mode' features.

-  Provide automatic whitespace formatting for if-then-else constructs
-        By convention, if-then-else constructs are aligned such that each goal starts at the fourth column after the /start/ of the opening parenthesis or operator, as follows:

-        ┌────
-        │ (   if
-        │ ->  then
-        │ ;   else
-        │ *-> elif
-        │ ;   true
-        │ )
-        └────

-        Note that the number of spaces differs from line to line, e.g. in the first line there are three spaces because the opening parenthesis in only spans a single column, while the second line contains two spaces since the operator `->' is already two columns long.

-        `sweep' should make it trivial for users to achieve the conventional layout without manually counting spaces.
-Ideally, pressing `TAB' or `SPC', possibly with a modifier, after the opening parenthesis or operator should result in the above layout.

   Reflect buffer status in the mode line
         It may be useful to indicate in the mode line whether the